jackreimers/Blog/static/data/posts/svelte-features.md

 </Component>
 ```

-## Element Binding Directive
+## 3. Element Binding Directive

 Getting a reference to an element can be frustrating in some frameworks, but Svelte makes it easy with the `bind:this`
 directive.
-Once you have the element reference you can access it's exported properties and functions directly.
+Once you have the element reference you can access its exported properties and functions directly.

 ```svelte
 <script>